shekhargulati/52-technologies-in-2016/02-sbt/README.md

 > Scalastyle examines your Scala code and indicates potential problems with it.
 If you have come across Checkstyle for Java, then you’ll have a good idea what scalastyle is.
 Except that it’s for Scala obviously.

 To include `scalastyle-sbt-plugin` in your build, you have to add `scalastyle-sbt-plugin` inside `project/plugins.sbt` file.
-Create a new file `project/plugins.sbt` and add the following content in it.
+Create a new file `project/plugins.sbt` and add the following content in it:

 ```scala
 addSbtPlugin("org.scalastyle" %% "scalastyle-sbt-plugin" % "0.8.0")